enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 *"An Android crackme arose from hell.
 It doesn't make prisoners"*
 </div>

 This post details a way of solving the level 3 of the Android crackmes released by the OWASP guys.
 Assuming you want to reproduce this write-up, let's make sure you know a bit about binary disassemblers, decompilers, bytecode and crackmes before reading this post.
-Anyhow, you can go further with the reading although some steps will be omitted.
+Anyhow, you can go further with the reading although some steps might be omitted.

-**Tools:**
+**Toolbox: Choose your guns!**

-The following list illustrates different tools that could be used with the same purpose.
-Feel free to pick the ones you can work with more comfortable.
+The following list illustrates different tools that could be used with the same purpose to achieve the same result.
+Feel free to pick the ones you prefer the most:

 * Android phone or emulator to run the crackme APK.
 * Reverse-engineering: